 Scripture alone, also referred to as sola scriptura, is the belief that the Bible, being the inspired, inerrant, and infallible Word of God, is the final authority on all matters related to the Christian faith.
 It is the belief that the Scripture is the only element needed to educate the Christian unto salvation and good works.
 Furthermore sola scriptura suggests that the Bible provides a system of “checks and balances” on church doctrines and dogmas, therefore guarding against the risk of falling into apostasy.
 Does the Bible make any such claim?
 Let’s take a look.

-“All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: That the man of God may be perfect, throughly furnished unto all good works.” – 2 Timothy 3:16-17 KJV
+“All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: That the man of God may be perfect, throughly furnished unto all good works.” – 2 Timothy 3:16–17

 From the above Scripture, we see first see that all Scripture is inspired.
 Of course when writing this, the apostle Paul was referring to the Old Testament Scripture in existence at the time, but this is implied to encompass the entire canon of Scripture, both Old and New.
 There is no disagreement among any Christian theologians as to the inspiration of the New Testament.

 Next, we see that Scripture is “profitable for doctrine, for reproof, for correction, for instruction in righteousness.”
 This statement alone suggests that the Bible is to provide our church doctrine, protection against false teachings, and instruction in ways of the faith.
-It continues saying “That the man of God may be perfect, throughly furnished unto all good works.”
+It continues saying “that the man of God may be perfect, throughly furnished unto all good works.”
 It seems clear that the Bible does in fact equip the church and Christian for all that is necessary.
 But what about the knowledge of salvation?
 Look at the preceding verse.

-“And that from a child thou hast known the holy scriptures, which are able to make thee wise unto salvation through faith which is in Christ Jesus.” – 2 Timothy 3:15 KJV
+“And that from a child thou hast known the holy scriptures, which are able to make thee wise unto salvation through faith which is in Christ Jesus.” – 2 Timothy 3:15

-The holy Scriptures are able to make us wise unto salvation through faith in Jesus Christ.
+The Scriptures are able to make us wise unto salvation through faith in Jesus Christ.
 Are there any tools, other than the Bible, needed to bring salvation to an unsaved, lost person?
 The answer is clearly no. The Bible is the only book of doctrine and instruction one needs.

 Why is it important to read the Bible?